schuhschuh/AnimationToolkit/README.md

 =============

-The tools provided by The Animation Toolkit have to be executed in a command window such as the "Terminal" application on Mac OS X or the Command Prompt on Microsoft Windows.
+The tools provided by The Animation Toolkit have to be executed in a command window such as the **[Terminal][5]** application on Mac OS X or the **[Command Prompt][6]** on Microsoft Windows.
+Users of Linux systems will likely be familiar with their command shell and know how to run the following commands.
+Others may refer to the documentation of their respective operating system.

 crop-frames